centraunit/gonfig/README.md

 | Set Deep | 308.4 | 87 | 1 |
 | Refresh | 2434 | 2832 | 20 |

+> Note: These are example benchmark results and may vary based on your system and Go version.
+The benchmarks demonstrate the high performance of GoNfig's operations, with most operations taking less than 200 nanoseconds.

 ## Features

 - Dot notation path access (e.g., "app.database.host")